return to Wood Stove Wizard Homepage

 Home heating with wood is a tricky business.
 Unless you already have a wood stove you are unlikely to have spent much time thinking about how heat moves around your home.
 Traditional home heating systems, such as hydronic central heating, consist of distributed thermostatically controlled radiators in each room.
 The temperature remains comfortable in each room throughout the day.

-Some owners of wood stoves end up realising that their home is 'colder' when using the stove for home heating and end up reverting to the fossil fuel burning central heating system for the bulk of their home heating.
-As a result the wood stove ends up being relegated to novelty uses at christmas or family gatherings and makes little overall impact to the home's heating bills.
+Some owners of wood stoves end up realising that parts of their home are 'colder' when using the stove and end up reverting to the fossil fuel burning central heating system for the bulk of their heating.
+As a result the wood stove ends up being relegated to novelty uses at Christmas or family gatherings and makes little overall impact to the bills.

-Fortunately with a bit of thought and knowledge about how heat moves through your home you can significantly improve on this 'natural' state.
+Fortunately with a bit of thought and knowledge about how warm air moves through your home you can significantly improve on this 'natural' state.

 Heat moves primarily through three different mechanisms